-The programme is primarily aimed at bringing the benefits of gardening and farming to the heartlands, with emphasis on social wellbeing.
-Whatever produce is generated from this programme will also go towards supporting food resilience in Singapore.
+The programme is primarily aimed at bringing the benefits of nature through gardening and horticulture-related activities to the heartlands, with emphasis on social wellbeing.
+All of the produce generated through the community's efforts will go towards supporting food resilience in Singapore.